 Summary : Observe tortoises of dramatic proportions, superb birdlife and a unique undersea world set amongst a backdrop of diverse and wondrous landscapes.
 The Galapagos Islands are considered one of the most spectacular and pristine National Parks in the world.
 Visitors delight in the abundant, unusual, and surprisingly approachable wildlife – from Galapagos giant tortoises to playful sea lions to the fascinating blue-footed boobies.

 We strongly recommend two pre-cruise nights and one post-cruise night in Quito or Guayaquil.
 Please inquire about adding these or other services to your trip.

-In the afternoon, make a dry landing on North Seymour Island for a walk along the coast and the interior of the island, observing bird colonies of blue-footed boobies, frigate birds, swallow-tailed gulls and also sea lions and marine iguanas.
-There will be opportunities for snorkeling or coastal exploration.
+In the afternoon, land at North Seymour Island for a walk along the coast and the interior of the island.
+Observe colonies of blue-footed boobies, frigate birds, swallow-tailed gulls and well as sea lions and iguanas.
+Opportunities exist for coastal exploration by zodiac.
 Conclude the first day of adventure with an evening briefing, welcome cocktail, and dinner.

-Since there is no landing site at this location, the coastal exploration is by dinghy, while the naturalist guide explains the dramatic geology of the area with remains of lava flows and tuff stone layers.
-This is the nesting place for flightless cormorants, the only existing marine birds in the world other than penguins that have changed their condition of flying birds to diving birds.
-Wildlife here also includes sea lions, Galápagos fur seals, Galápagos penguins, blue-footed and Nazca boobies and noddy terns.
-Depending on the conditions of the ocean, it will be possible to schedule a snorkeling outing along the cliffs of partly-sunken Ecuador Volcano, near the northern tip of Isabela Island.
-This area has a very rich marine life, and is seasonally visited by green sea turtles.
-Lunch on board.
+Since there is no landing site at this location, coastal exploration is by zodiac while the naturalist guide explains the area's dramatic geology of hardened lava.
+Wildlife here includes flightless cormorants, sea lions, Galápagos fur seals, Galápagos penguins, blue-footed and Nazca boobies and noddy terns.
+Depending on the conditions of the ocean, you may be able to snorkel along the cliffs in the company of green sea turtles.

 On the northwest of Isabela, secluded Tagus Cove provided a favorite anchorage for pirates and whalers over the centuries.
-Old graffiti is still found on its walls.
+Today, old graffiti is still found on its walls.
 The vegetation in the area includes the fragrant palo santo trees.
-These white-barked trees are leafless and look dead most of the year.
-An uphill hike takes guests to the back of Darwin Crater, filled with salt water.
-The view at the end of the trail is worth the climb.
-Darwin is one of Isabela’s six volcanoes, a remarkable contrast to the lower islands to the east of the archipelago.
-There will be opportunities to swim, snorkel or kayak.
-There is no beach in the area, so these activities are done from the Pangas.
-Enjoy a briefing and dinner in the evening.
+Hike up to the back of Darwin Crater which is filled with salt water.
+Opportunities to swim, snorkel or kayak will be available amid the dramatic landscape.

 The north shore of Santa Cruz hosts Cerro Dragón (Dragon Hill).
-Make a dry landing for a walk that includes a brackish water lagoon frequented by lagoon birds, including stilts, pintail ducks, sandpipers, sanderlings, and more.
+Walk past a brackish water lagoon frequented by lagoon birds, including stilts, pintail ducks, sandpipers, sanderlings, and more.
 Further inland, the trail offers a beautiful view of the bay and the western islands of the archipelago.
 This area is a natural nesting site for land iguanas, constantly monitored and assisted by the Charles Darwin Research Station.
-The arid-zone vegetation can be a rewarding location for bird watching.
-Tonight, the La Pinta team will reveal an expedition plan with interesting sites to visit in the day ahead.

-Visit the Charles Darwin Research Station this morning and the giant tortoise pens within an impressive giant prickly-pear cactus forest home to many land birds.
+Visit the Charles Darwin Research Station this morning and the giant tortoise enclosures within an impressive giant prickly-pear cactus forest.
 These are the headquarters of scientific investigation, conservation and the National Park administration Please Note: Charles Darwin Research Station is undergoing refurbishment.
 Therefore, trips during the refurbishment may instead visit the highlands to see giant tortoises.

-After breakfast, depart to the port and airport for a flight back to the mainland.
+After breakfast, disembark and transfer to the airport for your flight back to the mainland.

 Airfare between Quito/Guayaquil and the Galapagos Islands: